Extremal divisors on moduli spaces of rational curves with marked points: Chen--Coskun divisors

 \end{enumerate}

-These equations do not quite give the class of the divisor $\Lambda_\z$.
-Assuming \eqref{dividingclaim}, the actual equation specifying $\Lambda_\z$ is $\frac{F}{p_{n+1}-p_{n+2}}$.
-Hence the relevant multiplicities giving class coefficients are computed by subtracting the multiplicity of $(p_{n+1}-p_{n+2})$ along each partial diagonal from the $k_J$ computed above.
+These formulae do not quite give the class of the divisor $\Lambda_\z$.
+Assuming \eqref{dividingclaim}, the actual equation specifying $\Lambda_\z$ is $\frac{F}{x_{n+1}-x_{n+2}}$.
+Hence the relevant multiplicities giving class coefficients are computed by subtracting the multiplicity of $(x_{n+1}-x_{n+2})$ along $\Diag_J$ from each $k_J$ computed above.
+Our formulae will therefore be as follows: